DhruvaSambrani/dhruvasambrani.github.io/cv.md

 Interned at BosonQ Psi in the Quantum team where I proposed and built methods to solve problems of interest as part of a multiskilled team.
 Projects I was involved in were related to Feynman-Kac equation, Quantum Monte Carlo methods and Complexity analysis.
 Initially 3 month internship extended to 5 months

-### Superpositioned Grover's Algorithm | MN Bera | Summer 2022
+### Quantum Walks and Resetting | MN Bera | Master Thesis

-In a similar vein to Quantum Resetting, this is an ongoing project to speed up the Grover\'s Search problem by applying a superposition of the Oracle and the Unitary.
+After studying about quantum walks and search algorithms, I reformulated quantum resetting for walks.
+We apply a superposition of the evolve and the reset mechanisms and explore the resulting dynamics of the system.
+Primarily, we are interested in increase mean first hit time, speeding up related algorithms which depend on Quantum Walks.

 ### Quantum Resetting of Quantum Systems | MN Bera | Summer 2021-Present

-An ongoing project building on multiple works on Stochastic Resetting of Classical Systems and on Quantum Systems, and extending Anubhav Srivastava\'s Master\'s Thesis, we apply a superposition of the evolve and the reset mechanisms and explore the resulting dynamics of the system.
-We hope to speed up Quantum Walks \[ISBN:978-3-319-97812-3\], speeding up related algorithms which depend on Quantum Walks.
+Building on multiple works on Stochastic Resetting of Classical Systems and on Quantum Systems, and implementing a novel quantum resetting.
+We explored the dynamics, dependance on initial conditions, and time to steady state.

 ### RLNN for Quantum Multiple Hypothesis Testing | Sarah Brandsen | Summer 2020